Saturday, October 20, 2018

 What I'm learning this morning is that sometimes the endings we don't choose are more meaningful than the ones we plan.
 I thought I wanted one perfect final game, one last chance to see him pitch with everything on the line.
 Instead, I'm getting something better: the realization that Ted has become exactly what we hoped when he first picked up that toy wooden bat.

 A player who can be counted on.
-Who can handle pressure.
-Who can leave everything on the field whether the lights are bright or dim, whether the crowd is thousands or just a few parents and coaches watching a live stream.
+One who can handle pressure.
+One who will leave everything on the field, whether the lights are bright or dim, whether the crowd is thousands or just a few parents and coaches watching a live stream.
 Someone who understands that how you finish matters as much as how you start.

 Ted's baseball career has taught him about effort, teamwork, resilience, and what it means to be reliable when others are counting on you.
 It's taught me about patience, pride, letting go, and the beautiful complexity of watching your child pursue their dreams at the highest level they can reach.